Grey District: Demographics

-Of those at least 15 years old, 1,137 (10.5%) people had a bachelor or higher degree, and 2,970 (27.6%) people had no formal qualifications.
-The median income was $27,700, compared with $31,800 nationally.
-1,329 people (12.3%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 5,295 (49.1%) people were employed full-time, 1,665 (15.4%) were part-time, and 372 (3.5%) were unemployed.
+Of those at least 15 years old, 1,068 (9.3%) people had a bachelor's or higher degree, 6,711 (58.3%) had a post-high school certificate or diploma, and 3,357 (29.2%) people exclusively held high school qualifications.
+The median income was $34,200, compared with $41,500 nationally.
+858 people (7.5%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 5,433 (47.2%) people were employed full-time, 1,671 (14.5%) were part-time, and 279 (2.4%) were unemployed.

 History

 The first buildings at the Grey River mouth were constructed by Ngati Wairangi Maori at Cobden.
 European settlement followed the discovery of coal and gold.

 Greymouth, the district’s largest centre, lies beside the Tasman Sea and the Grey River.
 Greymouth experienced a rapid change in the cultural makeup of the region, reflecting an influx of migrants drawn to the gold rush, mining and related business opportunities.

 As Greymouth developed, it became vulnerable to flooding.
 After two major floods in 1988, the Greymouth flood wall project was undertaken.
 Completed in 1990, the flood wall provides security for the town, and has allowed commerce to develop further.

-A Māori settlement at Māwhera pā was long established on the south bank of the Māwheranui river.
+A Māori settlement at Māwhera pā was long-established on the south bank of the Māwheranui river.
 When the first European explorers, Thomas Brunner and Charles Heaphy, arrived in 1846, they stayed at the pā, and were given food.
-Two years later Brunner travelled up the river, which he renamed after Governor George Grey.
+Two years later, Brunner travelled up the river, which he renamed after Governor George Grey.

-James Mackay negotiated with local Māori chiefs for purchase of the West Coast region by the government, and the agreement was signed at Māwhera pā on 21 May 1860.
+James Mackay negotiated with local Māori chiefs for the purchase of the West Coast region by the government, and the agreement was signed at Māwhera pā on 21 May 1860.
 One of the few Māori reserves was the land around the pā, now forming the main business district in Greymouth, and most of this still remains in Māori ownership.